xpmethod/torn-apart/docs/_reflections/moacir_p_de_sa_pereira.md

 Yet this is the crisis that has been the crisis that has been the crisis.
 For all the blockades put up and [regimens instituted](http://www.nybooks.com/daily/2016/11/10/trump-election-autocracy-rules-for-survival/) to prevent the tearing apart of norms, it had to be this way.
-Working through Hannah Arendt’s

-Giorgio Agamben notes that “refugees… put the originary fiction of modern sovereignty into crisis.”[^agamben1] The visualizations here generate a challenge to the rhetoric of the wall, where a fixation on determining who is in and who is out produces both chilling multimodal reports of a government doing what needs to be done to respect the distinction and the continued fantasy that such determination is even possible while also granting people “inalienable rights.”
+Working through Hannah Arendt’s “The Decline of the Nation-State and the End of the Rights of Man,” Giorgio Agamben notes that “refugees… put the originary fiction of modern sovereignty into crisis.”[^agamben1] The visualizations here generate a challenge to the rhetoric of the wall, where a fixation on determining who is in and who is out produces both chilling multimodal reports of a government doing what needs to be done to respect the distinction and the continued fantasy that such determination is even possible while also granting people “inalienable rights.”

 Are these concentration camps?
 In the original camps, “a state of emergency linked to a colonial war [was] extended to an entire civil population,”